mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 - It takes 20-30 days.

-**Money and currency**
+**Money**

-When writing about U.S. currency, use the dollar sign before the amount.
+When writing about US currency, use the dollar sign before the amount.
 Include a decimal and number of cents if more than 0.

 - $20
 - $19.99